asyncapi/asyncapi-react/README.md

 ### Props

-The list of props for the AsyncApi React component includes:
+The list of props for the AsyncAPI React component includes:

 - **schema: string | AsyncApiInterface | FetchingSchemaInterface**